Ezhilarasi-ES/CODTECH-Task-1/README.md

 1.Design and Layout:

     Implement the basic HTML structure and styling for a clean, user-friendly to-do list interface.
-    Ensure responsive design using CSS to adjust the layout across different screen sizes​(index).
+    Ensure responsive design using CSS to adjust the layout across different screen sizes​.

 2.Task Management Functionality:

    Add functionality to input tasks and display them dynamically in a list.
-   Allow users to mark tasks as completed (using the checked class) or delete them from the list​(script).
+   Allow users to mark tasks as completed (using the checked class) or delete them from the list​.

 3.JavaScript Interactivity: